How to prepare your food for a photo shooting?

 Empty restaurants are certainly easier to set up; take some time to ensure your chairs are neatly aligned, you have as much natural light as possible, windows are open if relevant (and depending on the season:

 It can also be worthwhile to have your chef and bar staff prepare some of your most visually striking dishes on the menu, as well as a few coffees and cocktails, or any other signature offerings you can.
 Food photography can add a level of detail and elegance to your images; ensure your photographer is on stand-by to shoot them as soon as they are prepared.

-Hotel photography comes under the banner of commercial advertising photography in the sense that every single photo is an oportunity to gain the attention of new potential clients.
+Hotel photography comes under the banner of commercial advertising photography in the sense that every single photo is an opportunity to gain the attention of new potential clients.

-As a professional real estate photographer I have the skill to show your property at its very best.
-My passion is to ensure that your property look as beautiful online as they do in real.
+As a professional real estate photographer, I have the skill to show your property at its very best.
+My passion is to ensure that your property looks as beautiful online as they do in real.

-Food photography leads to more immersive consumer attention and helps in increasing sales.
-Restaurant have a distinct personality and food photography can help showcase it.
+Good food photography leads to more immersive consumer attention and helps in increasing sales.
+Your restaurant has a distinct personality and food photography can help showcase it.

 Let's Create Something

 Thank you for visiting my website!
 You can contact me via the contact form on the left or send a direct email to firstname.lastname@example.org or you can call me under +66972024107